renatols-jf/spboot-chassi/README.md

 - Enable external configuration initialization, be it from yml or from some tool.
 - Dynamic validation rule loading from a datasource.
 - Cross-field or cross-concern validation.
 - Creation of behavior flows usings yml or other configuration tools.
-Possibly a fork project.
+Possibly another project that uses this one as lib.